BENJAMIN MILLER FAMILY

 Ben was thought to possibly be a Sephardic Jew, descending from ancestors who originally came to Russia after being expelled from Spain in 1492.
 Ben’s Sephardic practice of Tallis winding could also be indicative of Hassidic Jews since they, the Ashkenazi Hassidic, adopted many of the Sephardic practices.
 That could explain why grandpa Ben was observant in the Sephardic mode, but was really Ashkenazi.
 Mystery Solved: In 2016 when Ben’s great grandson was in Israel he went to the “Four Sephardi Synagogues” in Jerusalem.
 They had a little museum setup with pictures of old men in ‘funny headgear’.
 He showed a couple of the attendants the picture of Abraham Miller, Ben’s cousin, with his ‘funny hat’.
 He asked them if Abraham looked Sephardic.
 They said, with certainty, he’s Ashkenazi.
 He told them the story that Abraham’s nephew, Ben, had wrapped his tafilin the Sephardic way.
 They asked if this family was from around Kiev.
 He said, that’s right.
 They said it wasn’t unusual for all kinds of Jews to mix in Kiev because it was one of the main centers of Judaism for much of the 18th and 19th centuries.
 So, another family mystery gets resolved.
 And, DNA testing validates that MELAMED descendants are essentially 100 percent Ashkenazi.

-His family lived in Mozyr, where he was born in 1885.
+Ben’s family lived in Mozyr, where he was born in 1885.
 It’s 1897 population was 8,000 with 5,600 Jewish.
 This Mozyr brewery, built in 1885, gives a sense of how prosperous the town was at the time.

-Ben Millers mother’s maiden name is listed as Shaina KARPMAN on his social security application.
+Ben Miller’s mother’s maiden name is listed as Shaina KARPMAN on his social security application.

 Ben never mentioned his family or siblings.
 He told his grandson that he had 7 or 8 siblings and he was the youngest child.
 The family rumors were that he was the youngest son in the family, and that he was forced to be drafted into the Czar’s army.
 At that time, this was a common requirement; ‘donating’ a son for military service to the Czar.
 True or not, he eventually deserted the Czar’s army and fled to America in 1914.